Cisco Catalyst Center 2.3.7 Data Sheet

 Enhanced visibility into endpoints and traffic patterns

-The Endpoint Analytics application in Cisco DNA Center identifies and classifies endpoint devices on a campus network with the use of AI/ML.
+The Endpoint Analytics application in Catalyst Center identifies and classifies endpoint devices on a campus network with the use of AI/ML.
 Through the use of various profiling methods, including Deep Packet Inspection (DPI), it establishes visibility into what is on the network so that new endpoints can be authenticated and assigned an appropriate policy for network usage, security, and segmentation.

 Group-based policy analytics simplify the delivery of segmentation policies.
 It uses analytical models to visualize the activity between endpoint profiles, scalable groups, and host groups in order to verify that the network policies are optimizing performance and security.
 The feature provides a way for users and endpoints to be identified and categorized, and for granular access privileges to be provided to the resources that each endpoint requires, while segmenting them from everything else.